John Heminway: Awards and recognition

-In 2020, Archives and Special Collections at Montana State University Library received Heminway’s papers, a large collection now being processed at the library.
+In 2020, Archives and Special Collections at Montana State University Library received Heminway’s papers.

 Later years

 Heminway and his family moved to Bozeman, Montana in 2005, where they currently live.
 He serves as an adjunct lecturer with Montana State University’s School of Film and Photography and supports MSU’s chapter of Engineers Without Borders.
-He is also a member of the Directors Guild of America, the Writers Guild of America, the Explorers’ Club and the Royal Geographic Society.
+He is also a member of the Directors Guild of America, the Writers Guild of America, the Explorers’ Club and the Royal Geographical Society.